stahta01/codeblocks_r7456/src/plugins/contrib/lib_finder/readme.txt

   - add $(#GLOBAL_VAR_NAME.cflags) in other compiler options
   - add $(#GLOBAL_VAR_NAME.lflags) in other linker options (where GLOBAL_VAR_NAME should be changed to variable associated with given library, f.ex.
-WX will be used for wxWidgets, cb for Code::Blocks SDK.
+WX will be used for wxWidgets, cb for Em::Blocks SDK.
 There's no rule describing how these global variables are named.
 But it should be short and easy to guess ;)

 These variables define all necessary directories and libraries needed during linkage.